EasonChen99/I2D-Loc/README.md

 <img src="Network.png">

 ## Requirements
-The code has been tested with PyTorch 1.12 and Cuda 11.6.
+The code has been trained and tested with PyTorch 1.12 and Cuda 11.6.
 ```Shell
 conda create -n i2d python=3.7 -y
 conda activate i2d